 Similarly, the most successful organisations embrace many different styles of leadership, and are able to use them like gears in a gear box to keep moving forward.

-Whichever quadrant of the DiSC circle we are most firmly planted in, being able to flex our style should bring us a range of benefits.
+Whichever quadrant of whatever model we are most firmly planted in, being able to flex our style should accrue useful benefits.

-- help each team member to play to their strengths and work productively
+- Better equipped to enable each team member to play to their strengths and work productively

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.